gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In addition to cacheability improvements for native development, incremental compilation for C/C++ does finer-grained analysis of dependencies between source files and header files, which will result in fewer files compiled and a higher cache hit-rate.
 Read [details about C and C++ compilation improvements here](#c/c++-compilation-improvements).

 Now on to performance improvements everyone can enjoy: _less memory consumption_ and _faster up-to-date behavior_.
 Gradle 4.5 features much more memory-efficient incremental compilation.
-Combined with less file canonicalization, faster task selection, and faster variant-aware dependency resolution, this results in up to 30% faster up-to-date task executions.
+Combined with less file canonicalization, faster task selection, and faster variant-aware dependency resolution, this results in up to 30% faster up-to-date checking.
 The improvement will be especially pronounced for projects with a large number of constants, as is typical in Android projects.
 For example, here are 2 snapshots comparing cross-build caches.

 The 1st one from Gradle 4.4 using 440MB: